KillianDarling/notes/test.md

 git commit will commit your changes that have been added the -m flag means message, so write what your commit was about in quotes after that

 git push will push it to your remote

+cd change directory
+ls will list all directories within your current directory -a flag will show hidden files as well

+touch will create an empty file, be sure to add the file type mkdir will make an empty directory rm will delete a file use flags -rf for recursive and force to remove all contents within a directory or file by force for example `rm -rf notes`